 As such, it is imperative that the quality of the viewers’ experience is good - especially in models where long-term commitments are not required.
 This study investigates the impact that online video quality has on viewing experiences across different delivery methodologies.
 The viewing experience was measured and its impact on the associated business model was determined.
 We tested this across three business models: Transactional (Quick TV), Ad-Supported (Free TV) and Subscription (24/TV).

-To do this, we placed participants in either a high quality or low quality viewing experience whilst using Skin Conductance measurements.
-Participants were selected to take part on site in Belfast, UK.
+To do this, we placed participants in either high-quality or low-quality viewing experience whilst using skin conductance measurements.
+Participants were selected to take part on-site in Belfast, UK.
 Participants watched the content on a 55 inch 4K TV in viewing rooms that met the VQEG standards.
 We created three brands to remove any previous emotional association with the business models and used the same content across all the brands to nullify the impact of content type on the participants.

 Galvanic Skin Response (GSR) allows us to measure a consumer’s emotional engagement in response to a stimulus.
 This is used to determine the arousal level of the consumer.
 When using GSR alone, we can identify key moments of engagement recognized by a single spike.
 We can also look at the overall gradient of skin conductance level known as tonic activity to gain longer-term engagement.
 The sensors we used are the best in class for measuring emotional engagement (Figure 1).
 Across GSR data, we were specifically looking at time series analysis.
 We were investigating the effect of a poor quality experience, specifically the point of buffering in the content.
 Reviewing participant emotional responses in this way allowed us to look at how emotional engagement is affected over time and the impact per second.

 To test their emotional engagement, 134 participants (59 males and 75 females) taken from the Millennial generation were recruited to take part in this experiment.
-Even if Millennials view four-seven hours of online video a week – nearly twice that of all other age groups – they are the hardest group to keep satisfied and have a short attention span and low tolerance for poor service.
-Understanding Millennials’ psychological processes allows successful streaming media and video on demand companies to understand people’s expectations and why people stay away if expectations are not met.
+Even if Millennials view four-seven hours of online video a week – nearly twice that of all other age groups – they are the hardest group to keep satisfied and have a short attention span and a low tolerance for poor service.
+Understanding Millennials’ psychological processes allow successful streaming media and video-on-demand companies to understand people’s expectations and why people stay away if expectations are not met.

 Each participant was exposed to a short sci-fi commons piece which lasted for one minute and 30 seconds, called “Tears of Steel”.
-It comprised ofsome action and drama elements.
-In order to compare the influence of the video quality definition on the facial expression, this fi lm was shown both with a high and a low quality.
+It comprised of some action and drama elements.
+In order to compare the influence of the video quality definition on the facial expression, this film was shown both with a high and low quality.
 Finally, a buffering disruption was included at 0:43 seconds of the ‘low quality’ video in order to evaluate emotional engagement triggered by this technical disruption compared with their overall engagement.

 At 0:40 seconds, there is a highly dramatic moment with the music and visuals changing.
 Just after this point, the pre-determined buffering occurs at 0:43 seconds (marked in orange).
-Comparing the areas of comparative response (Figure 2A and 2B) there is a 19.8% greater emotional impact in a high quality than low quality viewing experience.
+Comparing the areas of comparative response (Figure 2A and 2B) there is a 19.8% greater emotional impact in high quality than low-quality viewing experience.

-In Figure 3 on the right we have indicated in green and orange the emotional response ranges for high quality and low quality.
+In Figure 3 we have indicated in green and orange the emotional response ranges for high quality and low quality.
 When we compare these ranges, we see a 19.8% difference of emotional engagement between high quality and low quality.
-The secondary bump at 0:46 seconds in the low quality experience is most likely due to a moment of negative arousal as the participants react to the buffering period.
+The secondary bump at 0:46 seconds in the low-quality experience is most likely due to a moment of negative arousal as the participants react to the buffering period.

-1. Emotional engagement reduces by 19.8% when disturbing a viewing experience.
+- Emotional engagement reduces by 19.8% when disturbing viewing experience.

-2. If buffering takes places at a moment of high intensity in a viewing experience, the subsequent engagement responses are dampened as a result of that buffering.
+- If buffering takes place at a moment of high intensity in a viewing experience, the subsequent engagement responses are dampened as a result of that buffering.